PauloAguayo/Faster_RCNN_HT/README.md

 To move on, press "esc".
 ![](pics/pic1.jpg)

 Next, the program will ask if you know polygon's area.
 If you do, press "y" and then enter the value in square meters.
-If you don't, press "n" and then select an area in the frame as reference for a square meter.
+If you don't, press "n" and then select an area in the frame as reference for a square meter, pressing "a".
+Finally, press "esc"

-Finally, the program will be running.
+Now, the program will be running.
 ![](pics/pic2.JPG)

 # Example